hannutt/DBoard/README.md

 CHATBOT IN ONLINE STORE

 The chatbot uses the GPT 3.5 turbo API provided by OpenAI when answering questions.
-The code that implements the chatbot's operation is written in JavaScript.
-Questions are sent to the API as a dictionary object containing the API key, the API URL, and the question asked.
-The answer is retrieved using JavaScript's Fetch method.
+The code that implements the chatbot's operation is written in JavaScript and the answer is retrieved using JavaScript's Fetch method.

-The chatbot feature is still under development, so at the moment the chatbot tells you general information about the product when you click on the question mark button next to the product card.
-When the question mark button is pressed, the program creates an html text area element next to the button, where the chatbot's answer is printed
+The use of the chatbot is started by clicking the question mark button. when the button is clicked the hidden div will show.
+The div element has ready-made questions that, when clicked, execute a jQuery function that sends the clicked text to a JavaScript function that communicates with the chat-GPT API.
+The API response is displayed in the alert window.

 USER AUTHENTICATION: